Znack/front-end-tips/css.md

  Each module should be less than 500 lines

 #### Don't put two CSS rules on one line, use line breaks
- Even if you have one rule for given selector - create separate line for this.
-This approach is helpfull at least for checking diff-s in your CVS
+ Even if you have one rule for given selector - create a separate line for this.
+This approach is helpful at least for checking diffs in your CVS

 #### Don't forget about hidden layers in files with design
  Almost every interactive element (button, input or link) has separate styles for hover or pressed states